jdelrue/info_grid/docs/roadmap/readme.md

 - A true distributed, decentralized database (ledger)
 - Store any information (e.g. contracts, …)
-- Has all the features from a blockchain but not the downsides.
+- It has all the features from a blockchain but not the downsides.
 - Much more green & storage efficient (50x benefit compared to classic blockchain techno)
 - Strongly Types schema support (complex types)
 - Index & Search capabilities.